boiledsteak/SIM-UOW-CS/README.md

 Introduction to Cybersecurity.
 Doesn't go deep or practical woohoo only one assignment.
 Just research only

 Overall easy module.
 The lecturer, Mr Partham, is EXTREMELY dry.
 His lectures suck.
 On the other hand, my tutor Mr Lionel, is much better.
 Took a glance at his linkedin and he's much more accredited than Mr Partha.
-Mr Lionel has a lot of real world working experience and he always shares with us his stories.
+Mr Lionel has a lot of real world working experience and he always shares his stories with us.
 Nothing much to say lah it's a simple module.
 I think there's another related module touch on the practical side of all the theory covered in this module.